ammarlakis/github-iac/README.md

 The YAML files can be easily updated to reflect changes to the repositories you want to manage, such as updating descriptions, visibility, and topics.

-### 3. YAML Validation with VSCode
+### 4. YAML Validation with VSCode

-For those using Visual Studio Code, automatic validation of the YAML files is supported via the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+For Visual Studio Code users, automatic validation of YAML files is supported through the [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 Once the extension is installed, the `.vscode/settings.json` file is configured to validate all YAML files in the `data/repositories/` folder against the `repository.schema.json` schema found in the `schemas/` folder.

-To validate the YAML files, make sure you have the extension installed and VSCode will automatically highlight any validation errors in the `data/repositories/` files.
+Simply install the extension, and VSCode will automatically highlight any validation errors in your YAML files.

-Another way to validate the YAML files is using [ajv-cli](https://github.com/ajv-validator/ajv-cli).
+Alternatively, you can manually validate YAML files using the [ajv-cli](https://github.com/ajv-validator/ajv-cli).

-### 4. Running Terraform
+### 5. Running Terraform

 1. Navigate to the `src/` directory:

    ```bash
    cd src/
    ```

 2. Initialize Terraform:

    ```bash
    terraform init
    ```

 3. Apply the configuration to provision the repositories:

    ```bash
    terraform apply
    ```